idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - The Trinimac priests of old were not as nice to humans as I am.
 But honour should always overcome anger.
 - Mudcrab meat is very tasty.
 - Slaughterfish make better trophies than meals.
-- If you hunt for salmons, look out for salmon roe.
+- If you hunt for salmon, look out for salmon roe.
 - Deer are great game.
 Just be careful around some guards when hunting.
 - Do not pick just the best parts of your prey.
 A good hunter salvages as much as possible.
 - Rabbits are quick, but more than enough for a hearty meal.